Skip to main content

 This is a key protective mechanism against the development of atherosclerosis, which is now understood as a chronic inflammatory condition of the arteries.
 The loss of estrogen removes this layer of anti-inflammatory protection, leaving the vascular system more vulnerable to the processes that initiate plaque formation.

 The journey through menopause is therefore a journey into a new biological context.
 Your body is not breaking; it is adapting to a new set of operating parameters.
-Recognizing that your is at the heart of this adaptation allows you to ask more precise questions.
+Recognizing that your cardiovascular system is at the heart of this adaptation allows you to ask more precise questions.

 It shifts the focus from a generic sense of loss to a specific, actionable area of health.
 The central question becomes ∞ how can you best support the health of your vascular river system as it adapts to the retirement of its lifelong supervisor?